HIDEngageLab/commander/README.md

-# commander
+# Varicom

-Commander is a Python tool for accessing the VariKey keypad via the serial interface.
+Varicom commander is a Python tool for accessing the VariKey keypad via the serial interface.